 * Converting a large image, much larger than 16 x 16 pixels, will usually produce a blurred/unusable icon.

-* If you are using a free-version web site, your favicon may not appear.
+* If you are using a free-version web site, your personalized favicon may not appear at all.
 Weebly, for example, will disable favicons unless you upgrade to Pro.

 Copyright 11/29/2011 All Rights Reserved.
 Questions?
 Comments?
 Contact Me